FOSSRIT/HowToFOSS/chapters/ecosystems/BizLegFoss/ouya.md

 ## Business and Revenue Model

 - How was this organization funded originally?
+  - It was crowdfunded using a kickstarter campaign, which raised $8.6M.
 - How does this organization make revenue?
+  - Ouya Inc sells game consoles, controllers, and customization accessories for their hardware.
 - Which specific Open Source Revenue Models are utilized?
+  - Selling hardware, and accessories.
 - What investments/acquisitions has the organization made?
+  - No